hasura/graphql-engine/graphql/manual/api-reference/common-errors/index.rst

 Common GraphQL Engine Errors
 ============================

-We will look at the common issues which occur due to manipulation of the database schema via psql or via any other mode.
-Hasura GraphQL engine reads the state from the database and provides GraphQL API's.
+We will look at the common issues which occur due to manipulation of the database schema via psql or using any other postgresql client.
+Hasura GraphQL engine reads the state (schema) from the database and provides a GraphQL endpoint.
 Once the GraphQL engine successfully starts, any modifications to the schema should be done via the console to avoid corrupting the GraphQL engine state.

-The following are the list of error messages provided by the Hasura GraphQL engine if it encounters such inconsistent state and ways to troubleshoot the error.
+The following are the list of error messages returned by the GraphQL Engine when it encounters an inconsistent state.

 .. note::
   This section requires a basic knowledge of how GraphQL engine works.
 Kindly checkout this url for more info.